-Don’t rely on a taser as your sole self-defense weapon.
-If you do choose to carry one, make sure you practice aiming at targets so you won’t miss the assailant.
+Don’t rely on a taser as your only self-defense weapon.
+If you choose to carry one, ensure you practice aiming at targets so you won’t miss the assailant.

-I love watching episodes of Sherlock where he and Watson uses the martial arts “singlestick” to fend off attackers.
+I love watching episodes of Sherlock where he and Watson use the martial arts “singlestick” to fend off attackers.
 Police officers also regularly use batons to subdue criminals without deadly force.

-Batons have the benefit of being allowed many places that firearms aren’t permitted.
-Expandable batons can be carried on a key chain, so (with practice) are quick to deploy.
+Batons benefit from being allowed in many places where firearms aren’t permitted.
+Expandable batons can be carried on a key chain, so (with practice) they are quick to deploy.
 The extra length that the baton affords you means you get to strike your opponent first.

-But batons also have major drawbacks for self-defense:
+But batons also have significant drawbacks for self-defense:

 - Despite what many say, they require lots of training to use effectively.